Harbin–Dalian high-speed railway: History

+Design

-The line operates 67 pairs of CRH380BG type alpine EMU trains.
+On opening the line used CRH380BG type alpine EMUs.
 These have been specially modified for the Hada railway which must cope with temperatures as low as −40 °C in winter.
 Extra insulation has been added within the skin of the carriages and even the vacuum toilets have been modified to operate in this extreme cold.

+An August 15, 2016, the G8041 train, operated by a Fuxing EMU, departed from Dalian North Station and headed to Shenyang Station along the Harbin-Dalian High-Speed Railway.
+This was the first time that the Fuxing series EMU had carried passengers.

+On June 25, 2021, with the expansion of the operating range of the Fuxing intelligent EMU, the CR400BF-GZ intelligent high-altitude EMU was put into operation on the Shenyang-Harbin section of the Harbin-Dalian High-speed Railway.

+On January 1, 2025, the CR400BF-GS an upgraded intelligent EMU began operation on the Shenyang-Dalian high-speed line, serving multiple train services such as G8048 between Shenyang and Dalian.

-The track has been specially designed to cope with extremes in temperature.
+The track has also been specially designed to cope with extremes in temperature.
 In winter, the temperatures on the route can fall to −40 °C while in summer they can reach 40 °C. This large change in temperature can cause frost heave.
 As the water in the ground freezes in winter, it expands.
 In summer the ice melts and water drains causing shrinkage.
 This creates distortion on the ground surface that ordinary high speed railway lines could not cope with.
 To combat frost heave, 70% of the line is constructed above the ground surface on viaducts.
 During construction, about 20 percent of the track that had been built directly on the ground had to be redesigned and rebuilt due to frost damage.
 This delayed the opening of the line by about a year.